-- 1. Analyze the methods of costing adopted by industries located in the region. - Classify the materials consumed in any two organizations of your choice and prepare a store ledger depicting the method of material control used by the firms. - 3.
-Illustrate a specimen of a bin-card. - 4.
-Design a specimen of stores ledger using various tools of material control. - List out the various expenses of two companies and prepare the cost sheet.
+- ii.
+Classify the materials consumed in any two organizations of your choice and prepare a store ledger depicting the method of material control used by the firms. - iii.
+Illustrate a specimen of a bin-card. - iv.
+Design a specimen of stores ledger using various tools of material control. - v.
+List out the various expenses of two companies and prepare the cost sheet.